lily-osp/AutoTunePID/docs/usage.md

 ## Retrieving PID Gains and Output

-Retrieve the computed or manually set PID gains and the current output value:
+Retrieve the computed or manually set PID gains, output, and configuration values:

 - `getKp()`, `getKi()`, `getKd()`: Access the proportional, integral, and derivative gains.
 - `getOutput()`: Access the controller's current output.
 - `getKu()`: Retrieve the ultimate gain (Ku) from auto-tuning.
 - `getTu()`: Retrieve the oscillation period (Tu) from auto-tuning.
+- `getSetpoint()`: Retrieve the current setpoint value.
+- `getOperationalMode()`: Retrieve the current operational mode.
+- `getLambda()`: Retrieve the lambda parameter value.

 ### Example